yard

 Neem is flexible, but we have to match strength and timing to the plant.
 Thick, waxy leaves tolerate more than delicate foliage.

-Tough houseplants like snake plants, zz plant clumps, and rubber plants usually handle a 1–2% spray every week without issue.
-They are good practice plants when you are learning.
+Tough houseplants like Snake Plant clumps and zz plant clumps usually handle a 1–2% spray every week without issue.
+Rubber plants are good practice plants too when you are learning.

 Tender foliage, such as boston fern fronds or coleus cuttings outdoors, needs lighter treatment.
 Use 0.5–1% mix and shorter contact times, then rinse with water.